Linus4/eldritchinstinct/eldritch-instinct-srd.md

 On their turn, a character may move up to 15 m and take up to one action.
 Actions may include attacking, making a second move, or other reasonable activities.

 **Retreating** from a dangerous situation always requires a successful DEX save, as well as a safe destination to run to.
-A PC may attempt to retreat before the opponents act even if they failed their DEX save at the start of combat.

 ### Inventory